derhansen/sf_event_mgt/README.md

 **Background**

 * Based on Extbase and Fluid
-* Covered with unit and functional tests
+* Covered with unit, functional and acceptance tests
 * Actively maintained

 ## Documentation